 EC.02.03.05, EP 25 requires the organization to perform inspection, testing, and maintenance (ITM) on fire doors and their associated components.
 This EP has been in effect since mid-2018, and since that time there has been 512 observations of noncompliance.
 You can think of this EC element of performance as potential causation, and the LS finding as the result of this cause.

 If you don’t perform the required inspection and maintenance as required, you are more likely to have an operational failure identified during survey.
 An operational failure could still occur, even with annual inspection, maintenance, and testing, but it would be a newer and less frequently occurring issue if ITM had been performed.

 You may want to take a look at you last survey report to see if you were cited for this issue.
 If not cited, you are fortunate, but if cited you would like to not see this repeat finding showing up on your next survey report.
 Sharing this article with the facilities team and analyzing current data on fire door failures being identified from the annual inspection process is suggested.

 EC News finishes with another of their checklists for self-evaluation of services, this month examining hyperbaric oxygen chamber services.
 These services are always a focus of attention on Joint Commission surveys due to their unique characteristics and risks.
-The checklist provided is an excellent resource for evaluation of a complex clinical service that quality or facility staff may not fully understand.

 Another resource we have found helpful is the Clinical Hyperbaric Facility Accreditation Manual from the Undersea and Hyperbaric Medical Society.